Epicguru/Melee-Animation/Source/TweakTutorial/AuthorTweaks.md

 ![Output](ExampleOutput.png)

 ## Saving
 Click the **SAVE CHANGES** button to save the current mod's changes to the output folder.
 Important: you must click this button for each mod you are patching.
-After clicking this button, make sure that the files have been created by checking your mod (or patch mod) folder - you should see a folder called `ItemTweakData` that contains 1 or more `.json` files.
+After clicking this button, make sure that the files have been created by checking your mod (or patch mod) folder - you should see a folder called `WeaponTweakData` that contains 1 or more `.json` files.

 ## Final notes
 Now that you tweak is created, it will be applied in-game.
 You can preview the weapon immediately, just load up a save.
 Tweak data is loaded in mod load order: if there are multiple mods that provide tweak data, the one loaded lower down is used.